vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

     - https://opentelemetry.io/docs/languages/java/automatic/spring-boot/

-## Deploying a Sample Spring Boot Application and Creating the Service for Otel-Collector
+## Deploy a Sample Spring Boot Application and Create the Service for Otel-Collector

 In the next step, we'll create a Spring Boot application with the java-buildpack (v4.66.0) that has the open-telemetry JAVA agent.